-The bill amends the Natural Resources and Environmental Protection Act by updating Section 32512 to clarify the permitting process for activities related to waterways connected to the Great Lakes, including Lake St. Clair.
-It specifies that a permit must be issued by the department in accordance with part 13 for activities such as constructing or dredging artificial waterways, connecting natural or artificial waterways to the Great Lakes, dredging or placing materials on bottomland, and constructing marinas.
-The bill also introduces a new provision that allows for certain activities, such as leveling sand, removing vegetation, and mowing between the ordinary high-water mark and the water's edge, to be exempt from regulation and not require a permit.
+The bill amends the Natural Resources and Environmental Protection Act by updating Section 32512 to clarify the permitting process for certain activities related to waterways in Michigan.
+It specifies that a permit must be issued by the department for activities such as constructing or dredging artificial waterways, connecting waterways to the Great Lakes, dredging bottomland, or constructing marinas.
+The bill also introduces new language to define the conditions under which a permit is not required, particularly for activities like leveling sand, mowing vegetation, and removing debris between the ordinary high-water mark and the water's edge.

 Statutes affected: